sensu/sensu-docs/content/sensu-go/6.0/learn/learn-sensu-sandbox.md

 {{< /code >}}

 {{% notice protip %}}
-**PRO TIP**: You can use resource definitions to create and update resources (like assets) using `sensuctl create --file filename.yaml`.
+**PRO TIP**: You can use resource definitions to create and update resources (like dynamic runtime assets) using `sensuctl create --file filename.yaml`.
 See the [sensuctl docs](../../sensuctl/create-manage-resources/#create-resources) for more information.
 {{% /notice %}}

 **3. Create a Sensu Slack handler**

 Open the `sensu-slack-handler.json` handler definition provided with the sandbox in your preferred text editor.
-Edit the definition to include your Slack channel, webhook URL, and the `sensu-slack-handler` asset.
+Edit the definition to include your Slack channel, webhook URL, and the `sensu-slack-handler` dynamic runtime asset.

 {{% notice note %}}
 **NOTE**: If you aren't sure how to open the handler and edit the definition, try these [Vi/Vim gist instructions](https://gist.github.com/hillaryfraley/838a046821171b1a37d0dafb16584518/).